hive-engine/steemsmartcontracts-wiki/NFT-Market-Contract.md

 # Tables available:
 Note: all tables below have an implicit _id field that provides a unique numeric identifier for each particular object in the database.
 Most of the time the _id field is not important, so we have omitted it from table descriptions.

+## params
+**indexes:** symbol

+Market parameters set by the [setMarketParams action](#setmarketparams) will be stored in this table.
+* fields
+  * symbol = NFT symbol identifying which market these settings are for
+  * officialMarket = official market account to receive purchase fees when NFT instances are sold
+  * agentCut (integer) = a whole number between 0 and 10000, inclusive, which represents the percentage of purchase fees that should go to the agent account
+  * minFee (integer) = a whole number between 0 and 10000, inclusive, which represents the minimum allowed fee for a sell order

+See [setMarketParams action](#setmarketparams) for more details on how these settings are used.

 ## SYMBOLsellBook
 **indexes:** ownedBy, account, nftId, grouping, priceSymbol